^

 • high cholesterol

-• heredity - cardiovascular diseases in close relatives, occurring at the age of under 60,
+• heredity - cardiovascular diseases in close relatives that occur at the age of under 60 years,

 • obesity

 After menopause, women have a higher risk of heart attack than premenopausal women.
-It is believed that this is due to the loss of the protective effect of the hormone estrogen in menopause.
-Therefore, women before the menopause need hormone replacement therapy to balance the hormonal balance in the body.
+This is thought to be due to the loss of the protective effect of the hormone estrogen during menopause.
+Therefore, premenopausal women need hormone replacement therapy to balance the hormonal balance in the body.

-Typical pain during a heart attack occurs in the middle and left side of the chest, and can also extend to the left shoulder, left arm, jaw, stomach or back.
-Be careful: different people may have different symptoms during a heart attack.
+Typical pain during a heart attack occurs in the middle and left side of the chest and may also spread to the left shoulder, left arm, jaw, abdomen, or back.
+Be aware that different people may have different symptoms during a heart attack.

-Associated with chest pain symptoms - shortness of breath, excessive sweating, nausea and vomiting.
+Symptoms associated with chest pain include shortness of breath, increased sweating, nausea and vomiting.

 • heartburn,